colwem/LPMCCasino/specifications.md

 ####TODO
-- A text box that allows the user to input their email
+- A text box that allows the user to input their email labelled "Please Enter your Email"
 - A verification output to let the user know they have successfully or unsuccessfully sent themselves their username and new password.
 - A back button to return you to the main login page
 - Add the same background used for the login page to this page.

 ####DONE
--Nothing
+- Nothing

-###Main Page
+###Settings Page
+The settings page is used for the player to change their individual settings for their account.
+These include their email, their password, and their currency.
+As more complicated features are added, this page will need to be updated to contain configuration options for the additional fields.

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing

-###Settings Page
+###Main Page
+This is the main splash page for the Casino.
+It displays your current amount of money, your available games, and gives you the option to access your settings page.
+This is a centralized hub for what's going on in the Casino, but does not have any extensive functionality into and of itself.

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing

 ###Slots Page

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing

 ###Blackjack Page

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing

 ###Roulette Page

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing

 ###Craps Page

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing

 ###Texas Hold 'em Page

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing

 ###Gentleman's Poker Page

 ####Usage Case

 ####TODO
-Add specs
+- Add specs

 ####DONE
--Nothing
+- Nothing